gilligan-ees-3310/lab-01-assignment/README.md

 answers in RMarkdown.

 * Graduate students should answer all of the exercises.
-* Undergraduates should answer exercises 2.2, 2.4, 2.5, and 2.7.
+* Undergraduates should try to answer exercises 2.2, 2.4, 2.5, and 2.7.

+For the first week of lab, full credit will be given for trying this, even if you can't get it to work or if you get the wrong answers.

 ## Instructions:

-* Clone a local copy of the file repository from github.
+* Accept the assignment in GitHub Classroom.
+* On your web browser, go to the repository for the assignment.
+* In RStudio, create a new project, choose "Version Control".
+Then choose "Git" and paste the URL for your assignment repository.
-* In your local repository, answer the exercises in the template `Lab_01_Activities.Rmd`.
+* In your RStudio project, use the template "`lab-01-activities.Rmd`" and fill in text and R code to answer the questions.
+  There is a worked example to help you understand what you need to do.
-* When you are done, knit your `.Rmd` file into a PDF file.
+* When you are done, knit your `.Rmd` file into a PDF file or a Word (.docx) file.
-* Use git to commit your changes (including the edits to `Lab_01_Activities.Rmd` and the new PDF file) to your local git repository.
+* Use git to commit your changes (including the edits to `lab-01-activities.Rmd` and the new `.pdf` or `.docx` file) to your local git repository.
+  You can do this from the "Git" tab in RStudio.
-* Push the changes from your local git repository to github.
+* Push the changes from your local git repository to GitHub.
+You can do this using the "Pusl" button (the blue up arrow) in the "Git" tab in RStudio.

-    The last changes that you push before the due date (Monday Sept.
-3 at 9:00 am) will be graded.
+* When you are finished with the lab, or have gotten as far as you can go, go to the Brightspace discussion board and post a comment about your experience using these tools (R, RStudio, and Git) to do these exercises.

+  Comment about what was clear, what was unclear or difficult, and any ideas you have about what would make it easier to do these kinds of labs in the future.

-I advise using git to commit changes frequently as you work and push those commits to github.
+As you work on these projects, I advise using git to commit changes frequently as you work and push those commits to GitHub.